-Computer Vision is a branch of Artificial Intelligence which aims to program computers to perceive and understand visual information in the same way that humans can.
-So in a nutshell, Computer Vision researchers aim to make computers do what humans do effortlessly with their eyes – see and understand the world.
-It is the technology that makes autonomous vehicles, robots and image searches possible today.
+Computer Vision aims to program computers to perceive and understand visual information in the same way that humans can.
+In essence, Computer Vision researchers aim to make computers do what humans do effortlessly with their eyes – see and understand the world.
+It is this kind of technology that makes autonomous vehicles, robots and image searches and many other advancements in tech possible today.

-“Perception” problems, such as Computer Vision, appear easy to some because it involves replicating what humans do so easily.
+So what exactly makes the field of Computer Vision so complex?
+If we as humans can perceive information from the world around us, surely we can easily replicate this in machines.
 However, this is precisely what makes it so difficult.
 Since we are able to process visual information without thinking, we do not know what algorithms to program into our computers to make them “see” like us.
-This is different from a problem like playing chess, where there a set number of rules and pieces to move.
+This is different from a problem like playing chess, where there are a set number of rules and pieces to move.
 Although all the possible moves are very difficult to keep track of for a human, it is trivial for a computer, and as a result, a computer called “Deep Blue” beat the world’s best chess player, Garry Kasparov, as far back as 1996.